African Folder

 African Folder is a digital media platform based in Lagos, Nigeria, dedicated to African culture, music, and entertainment.
-Founded in 2022 by Onyema Courage, the platform focuses on promoting contemporary African music, particularly Afrobeats, alongside cultural trends, artist interviews, and lifestyle content.
+Founded in 2022 by Onyema Courage, the platform focuses on promoting contemporary African music, particularly Afrobeats, alongside cultural trends, interviews, and lifestyle content.
 It targets Africans on the continent and in the diaspora, achieving a reported reach of over 109 million in the first half of 2025.
 African Folder is noted for being the first African media company to employ AI writers to generate content in 2022.

 History

 African Folder was established in 2022 by Onyema Courage to provide a digital platform for showcasing African music, culture, and entertainment, with a mission to tell African stories from an African perspective.
 The platform gained attention for its coverage of Afrobeats and for becoming the first African media company to integrate artificial intelligence into content creation in 2022.
 In an interview with Independent Nigeria, Courage stated, “Our vision from day one has been to redefine how African stories are told and consumed, not just on the continent, but globally.
 Reaching over 109 million people in six months shows that the world is listening.
 By integrating AI into our newsroom in mid-2022, we enhanced our capacity without diluting our creativity or cultural authenticity.”
 The platform is recognized for addressing the gap in positive, authentic African media representation.